Mamdani wins New York City mayoral race, in a historic victory for progressives

 A recap of the race

-New York City's mayoral race has unfolded in a series of dramatic twists and turns, clashes and unlikely alliances.
+New York City's mayoral race unfolded in a series of dramatic twists and turns, clashes and unlikely alliances.
+It energized voters and, in the end, more than two million votes were cast — the first time since 1969, according to the New York City Board of Elections.

 Current Mayor Eric Adams, a Democrat, initially ran for a second term, despite a scandal-ridden first term and all-time low approval ratings.
 After the Trump administration formally dismissed the corruption case against him, he announced his reelection bid in June, this time as an independent.